murali94k/InteractiveLearning/README.md

 # InteractiveLearning
-Repository to build games that make concepts more interctive
+Repository to build games that make concepts more interctive and fun